 Step 4: Trim the Edges

 - First, switch to your trimmer.
 Trim the nape of his neck and the slope down from the ears.
-I like a nice square neckline myself.
+I like a nice square neckline, but you could also taper it in.

 - Take your scissors and (very carefully!) trim around the ears.
 If you prefer, you can hold your trimmers at an angle to do a quick buzz around the ears.